pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 creating a PostgreSQL database in any environment if the IP address of the database is available to your PKS cluster.

-### Requesting a PKS cluster
+### Accessing a PKS cluster

-In many cases a Pega client can request a demo cluster from Pivotal running PKS 1.5 or later.
-If your organization is already familiar with the Pivotal Container Service, you can create your own local PKS environment.
+Access to a Pivotal PKS cluster is required to deploy using PKS.
 At a minimum, your cluster should be provisioned with at least two worker nodes that have 32GB of RAM in order to support the typical processing loads in a Pega Platform deployment.
 Pivotal supports SSL authentication, which you can request if your organization requires it.

-In order to login to your demo cluster, you must have the following information:
+In order to login to your cluster, you must have the following information:

 - The target IP address of your PKS API